-Katie Blankenship joined the ACLU of Florida in May 2021 as a staff attorney with a focus immigrants’ rights issues.
+Katie Blankenship joined the ACLU of Florida in May 2021 as a staff attorney with a focus immigrants’ rights issues, and has served as deputy legal director since January 2022.

 Katie is originally from Nashville, Tennessee.
 She studied cultural anthropology at the University of California, Santa Cruz and has a Masters in Humanities from New York University.
 Katie was a member of Belmont University College of Law’s charter class, where she served as a founding member of the Belmont Law Review and the founder and president of the Belmont Legal Aid Society.
 She was the winner of the Dean’s Cup Board of Advocates Moot Court Tournament in 2012 and received the Tennessee Bar Association Law Student Volunteer Award in 2013.